Jack-The-Ripper-1820/GAN_VAE/README.md

-# Comparison of GAN and VAE on MNIST and Face Image Generation (Machine Learning Course Project)

-WIP - Only the initial GAN on the MNIST has been implemented, still have to optimize it.

 # REPORT

-## REPORT 2

 Introduction
 Variational autoencoders (VAEs) are a popular generative model used for image generation, anomaly detection, and data compression.
 VAEs are a type of autoencoder that can learn a low-dimensional representation of high-dimensional data.
 The low-dimensional representation is known as the latent space, which can be used to generate new data similar to the training data.
 In this report, I will discuss how I came up with a VAE implementation for image generation using TensorFlow.